0xAX/linux-insides/Booting/README.md

 - What the early setup code does before the kernel itself will be loaded into memory and start its work

 ## Reading order

+The following parts are presented in this chapter and should be read in this order:

 1. [From the bootloader to kernel](linux-bootstrap-1.md) - from power-on to the first instruction in the kernel
 2. [First steps in the kernel setup code](linux-bootstrap-2.md) - early setup, heap init, parameter discovery (EDD, IST, and more)